 The Best Way to Explore Florence for 2 Days: Top Sights and Hidden Gems

 Planning a quick getaway to Florence?
 Discover how to make the most of your 48 hours in this charming city.
-From famous sights to lesser-known gems, this guide will help you experience the best Florence has to offer to make your visit memorable and rewarding.
+From famous sights to hidden gems, this guide will help you experience the best Florence has to offer to make your visit memorable and rewarding.

 Stylish woman photographs the famous Duomo of Florence while sitting on the café terrace in Florence.